Subfly/subfly_website/content/apps/yaba/eula.md

 ### 5.6 Force Majeure
 - The Licensor is not liable for any failure to perform due to circumstances beyond reasonable control
-- This includes but is not limited to: natural disasters, war, government actions, internet outages, Apple service disruptions
+- This includes but is not limited to: natural disasters, war, government actions, internet outages, network infrastructure failures
-- The Licensor is not responsible for delays or failures caused by third-party services
+- The Licensor is not responsible for delays or failures caused by third-party services or network providers

 ## 6. Limitation of Liability